opensafely/documentation/docs/data-builder-intro.md

 ### Researcher-provided dummy data
-Data Builder allows researchers to provide their own dummy data to use to developer their analytical code against.
+Data Builder allows researchers to provide their own dummy data to use to develop their analytical code against.

+!!!
+Note
+There is work in progress to add the functionality to generate dummy data from the dataset definition.
+This is currently in development.

 ## Why Data Builder was created
 For researchers familiar with OpenSAFELY, there is naturally a question as to why we are writing software to replace cohort extractor.
 Data Builder is intended to eventually replace the use of cohort-extractor in new studies.
+We have [more information](data-builder-vs-cohort-extractor.md) about the differences between cohort-extractor and Data Builder to read if you are interested.

 In OpenSAFELY's first two years, researchers have used cohort-extractor and study definitions to successfully complete a number of [research